RE at DGS: Aspiring to create erudite, reflective, respectful thinkers primed to explore the Great Questions of Existence

 - Why is worship important to believers? (key religion: Sikhism)

 - Why is Gotama Buddha so special for Buddhists? (key religion: Buddhism)

 - Is there an afterlife?

-Core (non-GCSE) RE is taught via Super Learning Days, when the usual timetable is suspended and students are given opportunities to challenge prejudice, stereotypes and assumptions in an immediate way that is not always possible inside the classroom.
+Core RE is also delivered via Super Learning Days, when the usual timetable is suspended, and students are given opportunities to challenge prejudice, stereotypes and assumptions in an immediate way that is not always possible inside the classroom.
 Each of these days affords students the opportunity to learn about and from religion via engagement with the local, wider and world community.
 For example, World Religions Day takes students out into the local community to visit Buddhist, Christian, Hindu, Muslim, Jewish and Sikh places of worship, to engage with adherents of these World Religions and to grapple with fundamental questions about belief and its practice in the modern world.